quantixed/imagej-macros/README.md

 There are macros to help you to make figures with montages - made the way we like them!
 There are other plugins for making figures in ImageJ but none did what we [wanted](#figures-the-quantixed-way), so we made our own.

+There is a video explaining how to use the Figure Maker [here](https://www.youtube.com/watch?v=6qORVjkCm90).

 #### Prepare your images